 Make sure the stone merchant you go to is able to tell you which gravels are suitable for specific jobs.
 Some merchants sell gravel but do not advise that certain gravel is not suitable for using on a driveway.
 If the wrong gravel is laid for a specific job it will not last, e.g. a hard winter can destroy gravel that has been used in the wrong situation.
 It is advisable to ask for a guarantee, which a reputable stone merchant will be confident to give.

 You stone specialist will know which stones last and which ones don’t.

 You may use gravel to cover driveways and pathways, or to finish the edges of paved areas.
+Gravel for driveway varies depending on your landscape and purpose.
 In a low maintenance garden it can create an easy care surface when spread over landscaping fabric rather than leaving bare soil.
 It can also be used to create informal areas suitable for setting out seating, instead of the more formal alternative, paving.

 If you are looking for an affordable option for covering a large area, gravel is an economical material, which is easy to lay and therefore well within the capabilities of the DIY-er.
 Your stone supplier will be able to help you calculate the quantity required, and advise you which gravels will be suitable for your project.

 How to choose which gravel colour to use?